Winery Familia Torres | Spanish Wine Lover

 WINERIES

 Familia Torres is a heavyweight in Spanish wine with a foot on Chile and California.
-It boasts 2,000 hectares of vines spread across Penedès, Priorat, Costers del Segre, Conca de Barberà, Rioja, Ribera del Duero, Rías Baixas and Rueda.
+It boasts more than 1,100 hectares of vines spread across Penedès, Priorat, Costers del Segre, Conca de Barberà, Rioja, Ribera del Duero, Rías Baixas and Rueda.
 They own wine facilities in all of these regions except in Conca de Barberà.
 Vardon Kennett, its first sparkling wine launched at the end of 2016, doesn’t belong to any appellation.

 An innovative and pioneering company, Torres registered the brand Coronas in 1907.
 Its well-known brandy Torres 10 was released in 1946 while the distinctive Mediterranean red Sangre de Toro was launched in 1945.
-Miguel A. Torres, fourth generation, planted international grape varieties in Penedès which eventually became the company’s premium range: Milmanda (Chardonnay, €62, DO Costers del Segre), Fransola (Sauvignon Blanc, €25, DO Penedès), Waltraud (Riesling, €19, DO Penedès), Mas Borrás (Pinot Noir, €30, DO Penedès, only for export) and specially Cabernet Sauvignon Mas La Plana (€85, DO Penedès).
+Miguel A. Torres, fourth generation, planted international grape varieties in Penedès which eventually became the company’s premium range: Milmanda (Chardonnay, €62, DO Costers del Segre), Fransola (Sauvignon Blanc, €28, DO Penedès), Waltraud (Riesling, €22, DO Penedès), Mas Borrás (Pinot Noir, DO Penedès, only for export) and specially Cabernet Sauvignon Mas La Plana (€82, DO Penedès).
 Formerly known as Gran Coronas Etiqueta Negra, this Torres Cab won the World Wine Olympics organised by wine magazine Gault-Millau in Paris in 1979 outperforming many legendary Bordeaux grand crus.
-In the late 1990s the company released a blend of Cabernet Sauvignon, Cabernet Franc and Merlot called Torres Reserva Real (€277, DO Penedès) after the visit of King Juan Carlos I on the occasion of the company’s 125th anniversary.
+In the late 1990s the company released a blend of Cabernet Sauvignon, Cabernet Franc and Merlot called Torres Reserva Real (€273, DO Penedès) after the visit of King Juan Carlos I on the occasion of the company’s 125th anniversary.

-Over the last few years, considerable research has been done to identify and recover obscure indigenous varieties in Catalonia, some of which (Garró and Querol) are part of the blend of Grans Muralles (around €170, DO Conca de Barberà).
+Over the last few years, considerable research has been done to identify and recover obscure indigenous varieties in Catalonia, some of which (Garró and Querol) are part of the blend of Grans Muralles (around €155, DO Conca de Barberà).
 There is also a new Chardonnay in this appellation, Son de Prades (€26) and a new red from DO Penedès, Vinyarets (€12, a blend of indigenous grape varieties: Garnacha, Tempranillo and Sumoll).
-Other major developments include Purgatori, an ambitious project in Costers del Segre, and the new single-vineyard red Mas de la Rosa that sits now at the top of the range in Priorat over Salmos and Perpetual.

 Single vineyard grapes are fermented separately and aged in ad-hoc facilities in the company's winemaking plant in Pacs del Penedès.
 This bodega, which was named after Miguel A. Torres’s wife Waltraud, has independent fermentation and ageing facilities for Mas La Plana Cabernet.